 Different strains of bacteria can have different effects.
 For example, one strain might help diarrhea while another might help urinary tract infections.
 Currently, makers of foods and supplements don't have to tell us the strain of the probiotic bacteria they use.

 I don't know how much caffeine is Thrive shake mix.
 They do tell us it contains “natural caffeine from black tea.”
-I don't know if natural caffeine is better/different than synthetic caffeine in regards to it's effects in the body.
+I don't know if natural caffeine is better/different than synthetic caffeine in regards to its effects on the body.